microsoft/pxt-calliope/docs/projects/milky-monster/code.md

 ```

-## Step 2: attach rotor
+## Step 2: Attach rotor

-The servo should be positioned on 180 degrees **before** attaching the rotor to it.
-This is to make sure the mouth of the Milky Monster will be closed once the servo reaches 180 degrees.
+The servo should be positioned at 180 degrees **before** attaching the rotor to it.
+This will make sure the mouth of the Milky Monster is closed once the servo reaches 180 degrees.

 ## ~ hint

-You may use a philips scew driver to attach the rotor to the servo.
+You can use a philips screw driver to attach the rotor to the servo.

 ## ~

 https://youtu.be/YZfkMWTeH4o

-## Step 3: check calibration
+## Step 3: Check calibration

-When the user pressed ``A`` the servo rotor should be in 'up' position.
+When the user presses ``A`` the servo rotor should be in 'up' position.

 https://youtu.be/bAqXEawUsSM

-## Step 4: connect cord to rotor
+## Step 4: Connect cord to rotor

 Connect the cord to the servo rotor while mouth of Milky Monster is **closed**.

 https://youtu.be/AWsnwk_iA_A

-## Step 5: connect cables to @boardname@
+## Step 5: Connect cables to @boardname@

 Connect cables from @boardname@ to the servo and place the battery.

 https://youtu.be/fAR58GJUZdM

-## Step 6: code light sensor
+## Step 6: Code light sensor

-Code the lightsensor on the @boardname@ to control the servo.
+Code the light sensor on the @boardname@ to control the servo.

 ```blocks
 basic.forever(() => {